PS

 Pro Lions

 The 2026 NFL Scouting Combine in Indianapolis provided a critical baseline for nine former Penn State players looking to secure their professional futures.
-While the event primarily serves NFL front offices, the performances—and the absences—offer sharp insights into the roster turnover facing new head coach Matt Campbell in Happy Valley.
+While the event primarily serves NFL front offices, the performances and the absences offer sharp insights into the roster turnover facing new head coach Matt Campbell in Happy Valley.

 The Quarterback Evaluation: Allar’s Ankle

-Historic Edge Presence: Durant and Dennis-Sutton
+Defensive Front: Durant and Dennis-Sutton

 If the offense provided storylines of recovery, the defensive participants provided a showcase of raw athleticism.
 The measurements verified what Big Ten offensive lines experienced throughout the previous seasons.